 In regard to the way in which UNICEF operates in Azerbaijan, the CO recognises the need to identify and invest in other education partners with whom it can collaborate.
 As discussed above, the availability of other partners would reduce UNICEF’s dependence on the MoE.

 Furthermore, the UNICEF CO has identified the need for greater human resources in the case of future emergencies.
 Throughout 2020 and 2021, UNICEF’s education response in Azerbaijan has largely been the work of one person.

+Azerbaijan country-specific recommendations

+UNICEF Azerbaijan should seek to develop the capacity of the partner landscape within Azerbaijan.

+UNICEF Azerbaijan should consider increasing the size of its education team in Azerbaijan.

+UNICEF Azerbaijan should look beyond gender parity in school enrolment as a measure of gender equality.

+UNICEF Azerbaijan should consolidate its learning from the COVID-19 emergency in order to be better prepared for future emergencies.

+UNICEF Azerbaijan should place a greater focus on disability in its COVID-19 recovery programming.

+UNICEF Azerbaijan should support the development of digital infrastructure within Azerbaijan, perhaps learning from Turkey and Serbia.

+UNICEF Azerbaijan should better consider the role of parents in future education programming.

 Turkey country-specific assessment